+Lea County school districts are authorized to administer the Accuplacer placement tests to determine college readiness for students interested in Dual Credit.
+Please speak with your high school counselor about taking the Accuplacer to be eligible for Dual Enrollment or Early College/Dual Credit Academy.
 Dual Credit students' first Accuplacer will be administered at each student's high school.
 Students may retake the Accuplacer at the Testing Center at NMJC.
 To do this, students must schedule an appointment online and submit the NMJC High School Accuplacer Form with a valid signature from the student's high school.
-Instructions can be found on the High School Accuplacer Form.
+Instructions can be found on the High School Accuplacer form.
+Alternatively, you may call the NMJC Testing Center to schedule an Accuplacer test: 575-492-2591.